Horman69/Horman69/README.md

 🌍 **Full-stack Developer | Game Creator | Educator**

-👨‍🏫 Former **Computer Science Teacher**, with over 10 years of experience working with children and 4 years teaching computer science in schools.
-I've authored interactive methodologies and developed educational projects in **Roblox Studio**.
-My expertise covers a wide range of topics including game development, programming education, and full-stack web development.
+👨‍🏫 Computer Science Teacher, with over 10 years of experience working with children and 4 years teaching computer science in schools.
+I've authored interactive methodologies and developed educational projects in Roblox Studio.

 🔭 **Currently working on** developing interactive games, bots, and websites.
 I am passionate about creating engaging educational tools and fun games for different platforms, such as **Roblox** and **Unity**.